José De Gregorio: Ministerial and Central Bank Positions

-From 1994 to 1997 De Gregorio worked in the Ministry of Finance as coordinator of Macroeconomic Policies during the management of Eduardo Aninat, replacing his predecessor Joaquín Vial.
+From 1994 to 1997, De Gregorio worked in the Ministry of Finance as coordinator of Macroeconomic Policies during the management of Eduardo Aninat, replacing his predecessor Joaquín Vial.

-In 2000, he was appointed by the newly elected President Ricardo Lagos as Minister of the Economy and Mining, as well as Minister of the National Energy Commission (CNE), assuming as tri-minister on March 11 of that year, on the same day that Lagos took over as President of Chile.
+In 2000, he was appointed by the newly elected President Ricardo Lagos as Minister of the Economy and Mining, as well as Minister of the National Energy Commission (CNE), assuming the tri-minister on March 11 of that year, on the same day that Lagos took over as President of Chile.

 He left the ministries in June 2001 to serve as an advisor to the Central Bank, after overcoming José Pablo Arellano and Ricardo Ffrench-Davis in an unofficial internal competition.
 In that institution he held the position left by Pablo Piñera, brother of President Sebastián Piñera, who did not complete his term after leaving as Director of the public television channel.
 Therefore, De Gregrorio´s position had to be confirmed twice by the Senate: the first time for six months and the second time for ten years.
-In 2003, he assumed the vice president of the Central Bank.
+In 2003, he assumed the position of vice president of the Central Bank.